oyedotunsodiq045/StarkTechBank/README.md

 ## Recipient
 Recipient CRUD functionality.
 Recipient are StarkTechBank account holders who you regularly transfer money to.
-User can create and delete, while Admin manage recipient (read, edit and update)
+Users can add, read and remove, while only Admin manage recipient (update)